A guide to saving in 2021

-However, the introduction of the Personal Savings Allowance in April 2016 took 95% of people out of paying tax on interest earned and as a result, the cash ISA market lost its lustre.
+However, the introduction of the Personal Savings Allowance in April 2016 took the majority of people out of paying tax on interest earned and as a result, the cash ISA market lost its lustre.

 The PSA offers basic rate taxpayers the ability to earn up to £1,000 savings income (£500 for higher rate taxpayers), free from tax.
 Additional rate taxpayers aren’t eligible for the tax break.